HMS Coreopsis (K32)

 In 1943, she was transferred to the Royal Hellenic Navy as RHNS Kriezis (ΒΠ Κριεζής) and participated in the 1944 Invasion of Normandy.
 Shortly before she was scrapped, she took part in the British war film, The Cruel Sea.

 Service

 Coreopsis was built at A. & J. Inglis Ltd in Glasgow as part of the 1939 War Emergency Programme for the Royal Navy.
 One of the early Flower-class corvettes, she was ordered on 25 July 1939, and laid down on 19 September.
 She was launched on 23 April 1940 and commissioned on 17 August.

 Royal Navy

 In Royal Navy service, Coreopsis was employed on convoy escort duty in the Atlantic.
 On 20 October 1940, she rescued 33 survivors from the British cargo ship MV La Estancia sunk by the south of Iceland.
-On 16 November 1942, she rescued 169 survivors from the British merchant ship SS Clan MacTaggart that was sunk by U-92 off Cadiz.
+On 16 November 1942, she rescued 169 survivors from the British merchant ship SS Clan MacTaggart that was sunk by U-92 off Cádiz.
 On 5 March 1943, she picked up survivors from the British merchant ships SS Fidra, SS Ger-y-Bryn and SS Trefusis which had been sunk by U-130 northwest of Lisbon.